RosettaCommons/demos/tutorials/protein-protein_docking/protein-protein_docking_tutorial.md

         Use available information on the participating interface residues to decrease the global conformational search space.
 This improves the efficiency of the docking process and the quality of the final model.
 In this benchmark case we will use the ideal starting conformation.

         1. Align the structures with pymol.
+(Note that you need to have your environment parameters set correctly in order to access pymol from terminal.
+You may need to open pymol manuall)

                 cp ../input_files/3gbm_native.pdb .
                 pymol 3gbm_native.pdb 3gbm_HA_repacked.pdb 3gbn_Ab_repacked.pdb